 Reborn Eternal, for naught ever dies.

-And this Promise, borne from his mouth,
+For this the Promise borne from His mouth,

-Shalt ne’er become the propagation of Sin.
+Shalt ne’er become the tools of Sin.